 - Buy boneless, skinless canned salmon, 3 oz — a perfect size for a packed lunch

 (Psst.
-There is a 15% sale on this canned salmon and the rest of the company’s catalog this month, February 2012 — coupon code: HAPPYHEART12.
+Don’t miss it — Our partner offers wild caught and sustainable seafood: 10% off for new customers (Coupon code: VCAFINT).
+Click here.
 Buy sardines while you’re there if you can get them — they are in short supply.
 See our sardine taste test.)

 When you buy through the links above, you get the best price on this food and support this website at the same time.
 However, contrary to our statement on our disclosure page, we did pay real cash money for this particular canned salmon — it was not sent by the company for us to review.
 Obviously, we need to get far more organized because that was a massive oversight on our part, missing a free food opportunity.